bologer/anycomment.io/readme.txt

 * Long comment text will be limited in height, by clicking on text will allow to expand it, #73
 * Adding new comment is now 2x faster, ~500ms
 * Plugin is now sending email notification about new reply to his comment
+* Removed iframe, now comments rendered directly on the page = comments can be searched by crawlers = better SEO, #80

 **Fixes:**